 Why should I join the scheme?

-The benefits of scheme membership include:
+The benefits of CAB CLR Scheme membership to CAB members include:

-- Development of the aluminium closed loop recycling value chain
+- development of the aluminium closed loop recycling value chain

-How much will the scheme cost?
+How much will the scheme cost me to join?

 Where can I find a list of scheme members?